fundapps/TechDocs/README.md

+# ❗NOTICE: New Techdocs Website❗
+Our technical documentation has moved to techdocs.fundapps.co (click the link [here](https://techdocs.fundapps.co/)).
+This GitHub repository will be archived on 2/7/2024.
+All the information and examples contained here can be found in our new website.

 # FundApps API Spec & Examples

 We provide a REST-ful HTTPS API for automated interfaces between your systems and our service.
 Our API uses predictable, resource-oriented URI's to make methods available and HTTP response codes to indicate errors.
 These built-in HTTP features, like HTTP authentication and HTTP verbs are part of the standards underpinning the modern web and are able to be understood by off-the-shelf HTTP clients.